anquanscan/sec-tools/README.md

 [pie-my-vulns](https://github.com/lirantal/pie-my-vulns): Visualize your project security vulnerabilities as a pie chart in the terminal
 [google-translate-exploit](https://github.com/ljmf00/google-translate-exploit): Google Translate Translation Exploit
 [IpHack](https://github.com/mishakorzik/IpHack): Track Location With Live Address And City in Termux
 [Elysian](https://github.com/maso892/Elysian): Source code to Austins, "Elysian" exploit.
+[awesome-ml-for-threat-detection](https://github.com/patternex/awesome-ml-for-threat-detection): A curated list of resources to deep dive into the intersection of applied machine learning and threat detection.